BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/KillerCageContentTransform.md

 This is an <doc:OffsetTransform> that transforms Killer Jigsaw or Killer Sudoku cage content into an integer.

->Note: This is a degenerate case of the offset transform since there's only one value type to represent.
+>Note: This is a degenerate case of the offset transform since there's only one data type to represent.

 ## Details